 Even someone who was certain that an opinion is false should not suppress it.

-Mill assumes that suppression will always be favored on the grounds that the opinion being suppressed is false.
+In both points, Mill assumes that suppression will always be favored on the grounds that the opinion being suppressed is false.
 That is what those doing the suppressing will believe.

 Let us now pass to the second division of the argument, and dismissing the supposition that any of the received opinions may be false, let us assume them to be true, and examine into the worth of the manner in which they are likely to be held, when their truth is not freely and openly canvassed.
-However unwillingly a person who has a strong opinion may admit the possibility that his opinion may be false, he ought to be moved by the consideration that however true it may be, if it is not fully, frequently, and fearlessly discussed, it will be held as a dead dogma, not a living truth. (chapter 2, par.
+However unwillingly a person who has a strong opinion may admit the possibility that his opinion may be false, he ought to be moved by the consideration that however true it may be, if it is not fully, frequently, and fearlessly discussed, it will be held as a dead dogma, not a living truth. (ch.
+2, par.
 21)

 If Mill can make this argument stick, he will have a case against the suppression even of false opinions: that even true beliefs will be lost if they are not confronted with false ones.
 The idea is that those who hold the true beliefs will not understand them if they are insulated from the expression of contrary opinions, even if they are false.